46elks/46elks-getting-started/README.md

 You can use [46elks](https://www.46elks.com) for:

 * Sending SMS text messages
-* Receiving SMS to your application
+* Receiving SMS to your applications
 * Sending & receiving MMS pictures
 * Controlling incoming and outgoing telephone calls with code
 * Building interactive voice sessions